-Works Progress Studio is an artist-led LLC based in the Twin Cities of Minneapolis-St. Paul, Minnesota.
-Led by husband-wife Collaborative Directors Colin Kloecker and Shanai Matteson, Works Progress engages an expansive network of artists, designers, organizers, researchers and other creative people to realize imaginative public art and design projects rooted in place and purpose.
+Works Progress Studio is an artist-led LLC based in Minneapolis-St. Paul, Minnesota.
+Led by husband-wife Collaborative Directors Colin Kloecker and Shanai Matteson, Works Progress engages an expansive network of artists, designers, organizers, researchers, advocates and other creative people to realize imaginative public art and design projects rooted in place and purpose.

 To inquire about collaborating with Works Progress, say hello!

 Shanai Matteson, Collaborative Director

 Shanai is a writer, artist and arts organizer who leads and supports collaborative public art and design projects.
-She is interested in work at the margins of established fields and practices, and believes we need to create more opportunities for artists and designers to learn through collaborations with and in community, across creative and cultural boundaries.
+She's interested in work at the margins of established fields and practices, and believes that edges and intersections provide fertile ground for artists and designers to learn and create, with and in community.

-In addition to her role as Co-Director of Works Progress Studio, Shanai writes about artists and engagement, produces and directs documentary films, and consults with a wide range of organizations.
+In addition to her role as Collaborative Director of Works Progress Studio, Shanai writes about artists and engagement, produces and directs documentary films, and consults with a wide range of organizations.
 Shanai is the Artistic Director of Public Art Saint Paul's City Art Collaboratory, a fellowship program for artists and scientists working with and on the Mississippi River and other ecologically-focused public art and engagement projects.
 In 2013 Shanai was awarded a Bush Fellowship to pursue her artistic and environmental leadership work.

 Shanai grew-up in a small town on the Mississippi River in Northern Minnesota, and studied creative writing at the Perpich Center for Arts Education before attending the University of Minnesota for Cultural Studies and History of Science.
 She spent the first 6 years of her professional career as a Public Program Curator at the Bell Museum of Natural History, where she fell in love with environmental science, systems thinking, and social ecology.
 See her full CV on LinkedIn

 Colin Kloecker, Collaborative Director

-Colin is an artist, designer and filmmaker whose work explores the intersection of civic engagement and public art-making.
-He loves working on projects that invite participation, inspire new connections, encourage self-reflection and enable collaborative meaning-making.
-He believes we can create more resilient, playful and supportive communities by daylighting and nourishing knowledge and creativity where it already exists.
+Colin is an artist, designer and filmmaker who works at the intersection of civic engagement and public art-making.
+He loves projects that invite participation, inspire new connections, encourage self-reflection, and enable collaborative meaning-making.
+He believes we can create more resilient, playful, and supportive communities by daylighting and nourishing knowledge and creativity where it already exists.